RiMaNZ/Hello-World/README.md

 # Hello-World
-Just an Hello World kinda work.
+Just an Hello World kind of work.